GitTables/gittables.github.io/index.md

 - The table itself with columns, rows, cell values and a header with the original column names.
 - The table metadata:
     - URL to the original CSV file,
-    - Column annotations from different annotation methods and ontologies,
+    - License of the associated repository,
     - Table ID,
     - Table dimensions,
     - Data types inferred with Pandas,
+    - Column annotations from different annotation methods and ontologies,
     - Table topic annotation derived from column annotations.

 ## Downloads

 GitTables is hosted on Zenodo with DOI: **10.5281/zenodo.4943312**.
-To facilitate different use-cases, we publish different versions of GitTables.
 To ensure usage, extension and replication of GitTables on the longer term, we publish the ontologies used for annotation as well.

 ### Corpus downloads

-The GitHub Search API requires queries to include a keyword, which we refer to as a 'topic'.
-For example, you can search code files related to the topic 'thing'.
-This returns all CSV files that contain the string 'thing'.
-We have kept this 'topic' structure in place, hence each zip file consists of the tables retrieved for that topic.
+The GitHub Search API requires queries to include a keyword, which we refer to as a `topic`.
+For example, you can search code files related to the topic `thing`.
+This returns all CSV files that contain the string `thing`.
+We have kept this structure in place, hence each zip file consists of the tables retrieved for a `topic`.

-- GitTables: the entire corpus of 20M tables with metadata (X GB).
+- GitTables: the entire corpus of 10M tables with metadata (X GB).
 TBC.
 - GitTables 1.7M: the corpus of 1.7M tables used for the analysis in the associated paper (25.5 GB).
-This dataset can be found on Zenodo [here](https://zenodo.org/record/4943312#.YMcUlzYzZ4I).
+This dataset can be found on Zenodo [**here**](https://zenodo.org/record/4943312#.YMcUlzYzZ4I).

 ### Ontology downloads